-The ESG approach will be applied to the Sub-Fund's securities portfolio.
+The ESG approach will be applied to the Sub-Fund's securities portfolio and target funds.
 For the avoidance of doubt, where the exposure to an asset class is built up via derivatives, a part or all of the securities portfolio may serve as collateral for such derivative transactions.